CMU-313/CMU-313.github.io/assignments/HW3.md

 -   A running prototype implementation.

--   Test cases for the implemented functionalities.
+-   Automated test cases for the implemented functionalities.

--   GitHub Actions set up and used for builds and tests.
+-   GitHub Actions set up and used for builds and automated tests.

 -   Reasonable documentation of the new feature.